Vital Basics of Answered Prayer

 “Take heed to yourselves: If thy brother trespass against thee, rebuke him; and if he repent, forgive him.
 And if he trespass against thee seven times in a day, and seven times in a day turn again to thee, saying, I repent; thou shalt forgive him.”
 (Luke 17:3-4)

-Here Jesus refers to someone sinning against another consciously and deliberately, with malice in mind.
-In that situation we are to rebuke or to censure that individual, letting them know that their behavior is unacceptable.
-Jesus wants us to let them know that they wrongly crossed boundaries.
-If they want to continue the relationship, they're going to have to apologize and offer some sort of assurance that it will not happen again.
 If they repent as a result of being lovingly rebuked, we are to restore them immediately.
 If they make the same mistake again, realizing their error and repenting, we are to forgive them again, no matter how frequently we must do so.

 On the other hand, if they refuse to repent, then we must continue to walk in love toward them but avoid them and censure them.
 This is so they will get the message that they’ve violated our reasonable boundaries and will not be allowed to continue to do so.